Arthurdw/Arthurdw/README.md

 # Welcome

-Hello, I'm Arthur, a 21-year-old freelance Computer Science student at VUB.
+Hello, I'm Arthur, a 21-year-old freelance software developer.
 I hold a Bachelor's degree in Applied Computer Science with a specialization in Software Engineering from HOWEST University of Applied Sciences, where I graduated magna cum laude.
 I enjoy creating solutions for the problems I